montymxb/Tex-Shack/README.md

 ------------
  HOW TO USE
 ------------
-1.Place both the GLSquare and TexShack class files in your project root.
+1.Place both the GLSquareBatch and TexShack class files in your project root.

 2.Place all the .png's contained within glyphs/supportingFiles/ into (you guessed) your project's supportingFiles folder.
 NOTE: This can make your supportingFiles folder quite, messy.
 Feel free to set up a subfolder instead, but you must make sure to